harshithabm08/LinearIntegratedCircuits/LIC_3_Current_Mirror.md

 ---

 # Conclusion

+_While the theoretical design of the current mirror was based on standard process parameters, slight deviations in overdrive voltage (Vov), transconductance parameter (kn’), and transistor matching can lead to small discrepancies between calculated and simulated values.
+These variations arise due to process-dependent factors, such as channel length modulation, temperature effects, and second-order MOSFET characteristics, which were not fully accounted for in the initial assumptions.
+Additionally, practical implementation in LTSpice may reflect non-idealities such as device mismatches and parasitic effects, contributing to minor deviations in gain and biasing accuracy.
+Despite these variations, the overall design remains robust and demonstrates the expected behavior of a current mirror in stabilizing the differential amplifier’s tail current._

 Current mirrors play a crucial role in biasing circuits, especially in differential amplifiers, ensuring stable operation with minimal variation.
 By implementing NMOS current mirrors as bias voltage generators, differential amplifiers achieve better gain, stability, and power efficiency, making them a key component in modern analog IC design.